Pickfords: Corporate history

-The Pickfords family of Adlington, south of Manchester, and later of nearby Poynton, first entered the wagon trade in the 17th century.
+The Pickford family of Adlington, Cheshire], and later of nearby Poynton, first entered the wagon trade in the 17th century.
 At first, they were engaged in supplying quarry stone by packhorse for the construction of turnpike roads; instead of the packhorses returning with empty loads, they carried goods for third parties.
+Pickfords was first mentioned in public records in 1646.

 In 1756, the company relocated to London and in 1776 it invented the fly wagon which could travel from London to Manchester in the then fast speed of four and a half days.
 A year later, it bought the carrier business of William Bass, a Staffordshire haulier who carried ale for a local brewer.
 With the funds he went on to form Bass Brewery which still exists today.
 In 1779, it entered the canal industry as well (from which it withdrew in 1850).
 In the 19th century, it operated wagons on other companies' railways, but this was contentious, and eventually this service was eliminated.

 In 1816, the company was close to bankruptcy after years of decline.
 The Pickford family brought in three new partners including Joseph Baxendale, whose family then ran the company for over a century.
 For delay in delivering a miller's iron shaft, Pickford's was involved in the famous English contract law case, Hadley v.
 Baxendale (1848), where the court held the company was not liable for unforeseeable losses resulting from their lateness.

 In the 20th century, the company switched to road haulage.
 During this time it formed a rivalry with fellow hauliers Carter Paterson, with whom (amongst others) they merged in 1912, although both kept their separate names.